FuelsEurope

 18 Nov 2021

-Their ask — FuelsEurope requests that refining products be included in CBAM only with export protections and without phasing out free emission allowances before thorough impact assessment.
+Message — FuelsEurope requests that refining products be included in CBAM only with export protections and without phasing out free emission allowances before thorough impact assessment.
 They want the mechanism to cover both direct and indirect emissions costs.1234

-How it helps them — This would preserve their international competitiveness during industrial transformation and maintain free emission allowances.56
+Why — This would preserve their international competitiveness during industrial transformation and maintain free emission allowances.56

-Who loses — Climate action loses as delayed phase-out of free allowances weakens carbon pricing incentives.7
+Impact — Climate action loses as delayed phase-out of free allowances weakens carbon pricing incentives.7

 EU Fuel Industry Warns ETS Reform Threatens Competitiveness